okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ## Start a submission

-You need to review the [OIN submission requirements](/docs/guides/submit-app-prereq) before you start your submission.
+Review the [OIN submission requirements](/docs/guides/submit-app-prereq) before you start your submission.
 There are artifacts and technical details that you need to provide during the submission process.

 > **Note:** For best practices, create two or three extra administrative users in your Okta org to manage the integration.
 This ensures that your team can access the integration for updates in the future.